List of mayors of Baton Rouge, Louisiana

-The office of Mayor-President of Baton Rouge, Louisiana was formally created in 1846 as the chief executive of the City of Baton Rouge, Louisiana, which has been the state capital of Louisiana continuously since 1849 (except for a brief time during and after the Civil War when Opelousas, Shreveport, or New Orleans held that title).
+The office of Mayor of Baton Rouge, Louisiana was formally created in 1818 as the chief executive of the City of Baton Rouge, Louisiana, which has been the state capital of Louisiana continuously since 1849 (except for a brief time during and after the Civil War when Opelousas, Shreveport, or New Orleans held that title).
+Baton Rouge's current chief executive is Sid Edwards.

-Leon Jastremski, 34th chief executive of Baton Rouge.